 I figured this was a question that got asked a lot.
 This post is really more for those that are unaware of AMD’s newest processors or the names they call their products.
 In this brief post, I will gloss over what each of the AMD processor series is and the benefits you get on purchasing one over the other.

 If you are interested in keeping up with the latest AMD processor, follow the link.
 We update that section whenever AMD announces something big and/or releases their newest batch of processors.
-For example, in the summer of 2017, they plan on announcing the AMD Ryzen 3 series.
-Currently, only the 5 series and 7 series have been released.
+For example, in the summer of 2017, they announced the new AMD Ryzen 3 series.

 What is AMD FX?